-"Listen," said the young man with the cigarette emphatically, "I had an uncle who lived a year past-just a year.
+"Listen," said the young man with the cigarette emphatically, "I had an uncle who lived a year past--just a year.
 He was just one of these selfish guys who don't feel like going, you know.
-A lot he cared for the rest of us. . . .
-And I didn't know about it, you see, or I would have reported him, be- The look of discomposure on Arvardan's face was growing.
-Were these people madmen to accept death so -to resent their friends and relatives who tried to escape death?
-Could he, by accident, be on a ship carrying a cargo of lunatics to, asylum-or euthanasia?
+A lot he cared for the rest of us....And I didn't know about it, you see, or I would have reported him, believe me, because a guy should go when it's his time.
+It's only fair to the next generation.
+Anyway, he got caught all right, and the first thing I knew, the Brotherhood calls on me and my brother and wants to know how come we didn't report him.
+I said, hell, I didn't know anything about it; nobody in my family knew anything about it.
+I said we hadn't seen him in ten years.
+My old man backed us up.
+But we got fined five hundred credits just the same.
+That's when you don't have any pull."
+The look of discomposure on Arvardan's face was growing.
+Were these people madmen to accept death so--to resent their friends and relatives who tried to escape death?
+Could he, by accident, be on a ship carrying a cargo of lunatics to asylum--or euthanasia?
 Or were these simply Earthmen?
-His neighbor was, scowling at him again, and his voice broke in on Arvardan's thoughts.
-"Hey, fella, where's 'back there'?"
+His neighbor was scowling at him again, and his voice broke in on Arvardan's thoughts.
+"Hey fella, where's 'back there?"
 "Pardon me?"
-"I said-where are you from?
+"I said--where are you from?
 You said 'back there.'
 What's 'back there'?
 Hey?"
 Arvardan found the eyes of all upon him now, each with its own sudden spark of suspicion in it.
 Did they think him a member of this Society of Ancients of theirs?
-Had his questioning seemed the cajolery of an agent provocateur?
+Had his questioning seemed the cajolery of anagent provocateur?
 So he met that by saying, in a burst of frankness, "I'm not from anywhere on Earth.
 I'm Bel Arvardan from Baronn, Sirius Sector.
 What's your name?"
 And he held out his hand.
-He might as, well have dropped an atomic explosive capsule into the middle of the plane.
+He might as well have dropped an atomic explosive capsule into the middle of the plane.